escapace/dockerfile-tools/README.md

 # dockerfile-tools

-A command line application designed to assist with analyzing and extracting information from Dockerfiles.
-It provides two main functionalities: generating a JSON Abstract Syntax Tree (AST) from a Dockerfile and listing the build stages defined within a Dockerfile.
+A command-line application designed to assist with analyzing and extracting information from Dockerfiles.
+It provides three main functionalities: generating a JSON Abstract Syntax Tree (AST) from a Dockerfile, listing the build stages defined within a Dockerfile, and listing cache mounts in RUN instructions.

 ## Usage